-This tutorial is a quick guide to the features and philosophy of the Perl programming language.
+This course is a comprehensive guide to the features and philosophy of the Perl programming language.
 It covers basic syntax, operators, data structures, control structures, I/O, references, subroutines, packages and modules, existing Perl libraries, debugging, and documentation.

-Topics covered in the four-day version of this class include:
+Topics covered in the standard four-day version of this class include:

 - A Brief History of Perl